Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Admission to Lycoming College

-Lycoming College welcomes applications from prospective students without regard to race, color, religion, national origin, sex, gender identity or expression, disability, age, sexual orientation, political affiliation, or any characteristic against which discrimination is prohibited by applicable law.
-The College will make reasonable and appropriate accommodations for enrolled students with disability-related documentation as appropriate in accordance with the Americans with Disabilities Act (and its amendments) and Section 504 of the Rehabilitation Act.
-Visit us at https://www.lycoming.edu/academic-services-deans/accessibility-resources/.
+Lycoming College welcomes applications from prospective students with diverse identities and backgrounds including, but not limited to, race, color, religion, national origin, sex, gender identity or expression, disability, age, sexual orientation, and political affiliation.
+The College supports the Americans with Disabilities Act (and its amendments) and Section 504 of the Rehabilitation Act and will make reasonable and appropriate accommodations for enrolled students with disability-related documentation.
+Visit us at https://www.lycoming.edu.

 Admission Decision Criteria